akhodakivskiy/VimFx/documentation/commands.md

 that `gi` and `1gi` are different: The latter _always_ focuses the first input of the page, regradless of which input you used last.

-Typing `gi` also enters Text Input mode.
-That’s mostly an implementation detail.
-What it means is that `<tab>` will only switch between text inputs on the page, as opposed to between all focusable elements (such as links, buttons and checkboxes) as it does otherwise.

 [prevented autofocus]: options.md#prevent-autofocus

+## Focus next/previous element

+The default shorcuts are `<tab>` and `<s-tab>`, respectively.
+They work just like `<tab>` works normally, except that if you focused a text input using the `gi` command they will only switch between text inputs on thee page, as opposed to between all focusable elements (such as links, buttons and checkboxes) as they do otherwise.

 ## The `f` commands